Safer test, shorter wait as new Down’s screening comes to St George’s

 Professor Basky Thilaganathan, Consultant Obstetrician at St George’s commented, “This is great news for the trust and for pregnant women in the UK.

-“NIPT has the potential to make a huge difference to the care and reassurance that clinicians can offer to pregnant women.
+“NIPT has the potential to make a huge difference to the care that clinicians can offer to pregnant women.
 Too many have been through the anxiety and discomfort of invasive procedures after receiving false positive results from the combined test – the SAFE test gives us the accuracy and reliability to reduce this number significantly.

 “We are very happy to be able to partner with a UK innovator like Premaitha to create an UK Centre of Excellence using the IONA® test – currently the only CE-marked NIPT test.”